-Antiviral Therapy for Chronic Infections
+Antiviral Therapy for Chronic Viral Infections

-Large subsets of chronic illness and other autoimmune patients have chronic viral infections, such as HHV-6A and CMV.
+Large subsets of chronic illness and other autoimmune patients have chronic viral infections, such as HHV-6, CMV, among others.
 For HHV-6 and CMV infections, Ganciclovir is the antiviral of choice.
-This can be used i.v.
-(5 mg/Kg i.v. over 1 hr every day) or oral (1000 mg 2X/day) in 3-week cycles.
+This can be used I.V.
+(5 mg/Kg I.V. over 1 hr every day) or oral (1000 mg 2X/day) in 3-week cycles.
 Some patients have benefited from the use of Famvir.
 This can be used as an oral dose (500 mg 2X/day for 2 weeks.
-Nutraceutical treatments can be used instead or concurrently, such as Genistein (in soy/red clover) to inhibit viral kinase, rosemary/lemon balm to reduce complement activation, selenite (see minerals) to inhibit viral replication, barley grass and lauric acid to inhibit lipid metabolism of viruses and Phyllanthus amarus/niruri to inhibit viral reverse transcriptase.
+Nutraceutical treatments can be used instead or concurrently, such as Genistein (in soy/red clover) to inhibit viral kinase, Rosemary/lemon balm to reduce complement activation, Selenite (see minerals) to inhibit viral replication, Barley grass and Lauric acid to inhibit lipid metabolism of viruses and Phyllanthus amarus/niruri to inhibit viral reverse transcriptase.
 Immune enhancement is important (see section below).